Join for FREE

 Similar Species

-The plumage of this sandpiper is almost exactly like the Red-necked Stints, but can be separated from this peep by the different bill-shapes and darker auriculars and a more sharply defined supercilium on the juvenile Spoon-billed.
-But the strange bill shape can be hard to see from a distance and some sandpipers with mud stuck on the bill tip can look as though they have the spoon shape.
+The plumage of this sandpiper is similar to the Red-necked Stints, but can be separated from this by the different bill shapes, darker auriculars, and a more sharply defined supercilium on the juvenile Spoon-billed.
+The strange bill shape can be hard to see from a distance and sometimes other sandpipers with mud stuck on the bill tip can look as though they have the spoon shape.

 The Spoon-billed Sandpiper is an extremely rare bird, listed by the IUCN as Critically Endangered.
 The global population has collapsed in recent years, with 2,000-2,800 breeding pairs estimated in the mid 1990s but by 2013-2014 falling to under 100 pairs.
-They breed in Northeast Russia.
+They breed in northeast Russia.
 In migration and winter they are rare, and are found on the east coast of Asia as far south as the Philippines.
 84 were recently found at two sites in Myanmar.
 There have been a few records of the Spoon-billed Sandpiper in North America; around five in western Alaska and one breeding adult in British Columbia.
 Captive breeding projects are under way in the UK (WWT Slimbridge) and on the breeding grounds in Russia.

 Display: Each pair of Spoon-billed Sandpiper hold relatively small territories.
 The males territorial display has trilling calls, sharp dives, circling in loops, and hovering above the ground.

-As post peeps, the SBSA forages in shallow water, and mudflats during the winter.
-The specialized spatulate bill helps the bird grab clams, arthropods, and other invertabrates living in the sand and mud that the bill stirs up as it sweeps from side to side.
+As post peeps, it forages in shallow water, and mudflats during the winter.
+The specialised spatulate bill helps the bird grab tiny clams, arthropods, and other invertabrates living in the sand and mud that the bill stirs up as it sweeps from side to side.
 During the winter the Spoon-billed Sandpiper feeds farther out from shore than the similar Red-necked Stint, which is one way to distinguish the two.